abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 ---

 :::note Questions 🤔
-1. What is destructing?
+1. What is destruction?
 2. How do you destruct an array?
 3. How do you destruct an object?
 4. How do you destruct a string?
-5. How do you swap an variables?
+5. How do you swap a variable using destruction?
 6. Destructuring Functions - Multiple returns and named defaults
 :::